-1. Members and Cooperating Non-Members will, to the extent possible, implement the International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries (IPOA-Seabirds), the International Plan of Action for the Conservation and Management of Sharks (IPOA-Sharks), and the FAO Guidelines to reduce sea turtle mortality in fishing operations (FAO-Sea turtles), if they have not already done so.
+Members and Cooperating Non-Members will, to the extent possible, implement the International Plan of Action for Reducing Incidental Catches of Seabirds in Longline Fisheries (IPOA-Seabirds), the International Plan of Action for the Conservation and Management of Sharks (IPOA-Sharks), and the FAO Guidelines to reduce sea turtle mortality in fishing operations (FAO-Sea turtles), if they have not already done so.

-Taiwan adopted a NPOA-sharks in May 2006 and a NPOA-seabirds in October 2006.
+Taiwan adopted a NPOA-sharks in May 2006 and a NPOA-seabirds in

+October 2006.
 Besides, Taiwan has implemented the FAO guidelines on sea turtles.

-- 2. Members and Cooperating Non-Members will comply with all current binding and recommendatory measures aimed at the protection of ecologically related species, including seabirds, sea turtles and sharks, from fishing, which are adopted from time to time: - a) by the Indian Ocean Tuna Commission, when fishing in its Convention area, and - b) by the Western and Central Pacific Fisheries Commission, when fishing in its Convention area, irrespective of whether the Member or Cooperating Non-Member concerned is a member of the relevant Commission or otherwise cooperates with it.

-In accordance with resolutions regarding ERS mitigation measures adopted by CCSBT, ICCAT, WCPFC and IOTC, Taiwan has regulated its SBT vessels which fishing in the area south of 28°S shall use at least two seabird mitigation measures since 1 October 2007.
-Besides, Taiwan also imposes shark bycatch regulation as follows:

-- 1. Vessels shall tranship and offload fin and carcasses together. - 2.
-Up to the first point of landing, the ratio of fin-to-whole body weight of sharks shall be not over 5%. - 3.
-Fishing vessels should report to the competent authorities of the port states about the body and fin weights of sharks on board while entering and leaving ports as well as the weights of shark fin and carcass offloaded in port. - 4.
-The relevant documents issued by the authorities of the port state should be kept on board for at least one year. - 5.
-Sharks incidentally caught are encouraged to be released alive, and recorded in the catch logbook.

-In addition, Taiwan has required fishing vessels operating on the high seas shall have necessary devices on board, such as scoop net, de-hooker and line cutters, during the voyage or operation period, for appropriate release of incidentally caught sea turtles.
+- 2. Members and Cooperating Non-Members will comply with all current binding and recommendatory measures aimed at the protection of ecologically related species, including seabirds, sea turtles and sharks, from fishing, which are adopted from time to time: - a) by the Indian Ocean Tuna Commission, when fishing in its Convention area, and - b) by the Western and Central Pacific Fisheries Commission, when fishing in its Convention area, irrespective of whether the Member or Cooperating Non-Member concerned is a member of the relevant Commission or otherwise cooperates with it. - 1.
+In accordance with resolutions regarding ERS mitigation measures adopted by CCSBT, ICCAT, WCPFC and IOTC, Taiwan has regulated its SBT vessels which fishing in the area south of 28°S shall use at least two seabird mitigation measures since October 1, 2007. - 2.
+Taiwan also imposes shark bycatch regulation as follows: - (1) During transshipping at sea and up to the first point of landing, the ratio of fin-to-whole body weight of sharks shall be under 5%. - (2) During transshipping at sea, fins and carcasses shall be transshipped and offloaded together. - (3) Fishing vessels shall report to the competent authority of the port states about the weight of shark carcasses and fins on board during entry into and exit from ports as well as the weight of shark carcasses and fins offloaded in port. - (4) The relevant documents issued by the authorities of the port state should be kept on board for at least one year. - (5) Sharks incidentally caught are encouraged to be released alive, and recorded in the catch logbook. - (6) To further ensure the sustainable use of shark resources, Taiwan has imposed the regulation of "fins naturally attached" on January 19, 2012 on a step by step basis.
+According to the regulation, the measure applies to Taiwanese fishing vessels operating within in its coastal and inshore waters at the first stage and then gradually expands its application to the rest of fishing vessels operating outside its EEZ. - 3.
+Taiwan has required that fishing vessels operating on the high seas shall have necessary devices on board, such as scoop net, de-hooker and line cutters, during the voyage or operation period, for appropriate release of incidentally caught sea turtles.
 The by-catch individuals shall be released in alive.
 Moreover, any type of plastic trash disposed at sea is prohibited to prevent it from being mis-eaten by sea turtle.
-In addition, Taiwan has adopted measures to encourage fishermen to use circle hooks for mitigating by-catch of sea turtles.
+In addition, Taiwan has adopted measures to encourage fishers to use circle hooks for mitigating by-catch of sea turtles.

-CCSBT-CC/1010/Compliance Action Plan - Taiwan